scottpcs/Agentopia/agentopia-summary.md

 4. Utilized React Flow for the node-based interface to leverage its built-in functionality
 5. Centralized API calls in the backend to enhance security and allow for future expansion
 6. Implemented secure API key handling to protect user's sensitive information
+7. Used server-side storage for workflows to enable persistence and sharing capabilities

 ## Next Steps